UCLALibrary/docker-kakadu/README.md

 If you're not from UCLA and would like to deploy your Kakadu base image to DockerHub, you can do that by running the Maven `deploy` plugin with the following arguments:

-    mvn -Ddocker.registry.username=[USERNAME] -Ddocker.registry.password=[PASSWORD] -Ddocker.registry.account=[ACCOUNT] \
+    mvn -Ddocker.registry.username=[USERNAME] -Ddocker.registry.password=[PASSWORD] \
+     -Ddocker.registry.account=[ACCOUNT] -Dkakadu.version=[YOUR_KAKADU_VERSION] \
-    -Dkakadu.version=[YOUR_KAKADU_VERSION] -Dkakadu.git.repo=[YOUR_GITHUB_REPO] deploy
+     -Dkakadu.git.repo=[YOUR_GITHUB_REPO] deploy

 This will deploy your newly built Docker image into your DockerHub account.
-Make sure the image is marked as private in DockerHub unless you have permission from Kakadu Software to redistribute binaries built from their code.
+Make sure the image is marked as private in DockerHub unless you have explicit permission from Kakadu Software to redistribute binaries built from their code.

 ### Additional Things to Know

+#### Submodule Warnings

 Once you've built the project, you might get the following warning: